royborgen/filesync/README.md

 ## Usage
-Run the script via an alias (sync) with one of the following options:
+Run the script via an alias (filesync) with one of the following options:

 ```
-sync push     # Sync local directory to remote
+filesync push     # Sync local directory to remote
-sync pull     # Sync remote directory to local
+filesync pull     # Sync remote directory to local
-sync --help   # Display help message
+filesync --help   # Display help message
 ```

 ## Setup